yyasuhilo/print_instapaper/README.md

 # print_instapaper
-Print the list of Instapaper in terminal
+Print the list of Instapaper from terminal.